€260 per person for 4 nights FULL BOARD (based on 2 people sharing)

 In person & online

-Have your group’s say in AA, please send a Group Service Representative to assist Outer Eastern District to better help alcoholics.
+Have your group’s say in AA, please send a Group Service Representative to assist Inner City District to better help alcoholics.

 All members welcome, especially GSRs.